2024 Pakistani general election: Timeline

 In July 2023 the ECP invited political parties to submit applications for the allocation of electoral symbols, given that about 40% of the Pakistani population is illiterate.

 As of 25 July 2023, the total number of registered voters in Pakistan stood around 127 million as compared to 106 million (including 59.22 million men and 46.73 million women voters) in 2018, according to the data released by the ECP.
 According to the figures, the number of eligible female voters stood at 58.5 million (around 46 per cent of the total registered voters) while the number of eligible male voters was 68.5 million (about 54 per cent of the total voters).

 In late September the ECP announced that citizens over 18 can update their voter details until 25 October 2023.
 The ECP decided to "unfreeze" the electoral rolls to allow registered voters to rectify or update their details.

 On 2 November 2023, President Arif Alvi and the ECP agreed on holding general elections on 8 February, after a meeting was held in Aiwan-i-Sadr on the orders of the Supreme Court.
 The court had instructed the ECP to consult with the President on the poll date.

 On 15 December 2023, the ECP issued the election schedule.
 It set 22 December as the last date for filing nomination papers.
 On that day however, the ECP extended the deadline for the submission of nomination papers to 24 December.
 More than 5,000 people were officially recognized as candidates for the 266 directly elected seats in the National Assembly, with only 313 of them being women.

 Compared to the 46.89 percent female voter turnout in 2018, the share of female voters share decreased to 41.3 percent in 2024, while the male turnout increased from 56.01 percent to 58.7 percent.

 According to data from the ECP, over 17,800 candidates contested the elections for national and provincial assemblies.
 Among them were 5,160 candidates, including 312 women and two transgender persons, who competed for 266 general seats of the National Assembly.
 The data revealed that the TLP, which debuted in the 2018 elections nominated more candidates than the country's two major parties — the Pakistan Peoples Party (PPP) and the Pakistan Muslim League-Nawaz (PML-N).
 The PPP nominated 219 candidates, while the PML-N fielded 212 candidates.

 Parties

 The table below lists each party that either received a share of the vote higher than 0.5% in the 2018 Pakistan general election or had representation in the 15th National Assembly of Pakistan.
 Political parties are ordered by their vote share in the 2018 elections.
-Independent candidates received 11.46% of the vote and 13 national assembly seats (both general seats and total seats in the 15th National Assembly, as reserved seats for women and minorities, are given to political parties) in 2018.
+Independent candidates won 13 seats in 2018.